kinsta/hello-world-statamic/README.md

 - `APP_KINSTA` - set it `true`.

 ## Web Server Setup
 When deploying an application Kinsta will automatically create a web process with `heroku-php-apache2 public/`.
-It can be latered altered in the `Processes` tab in the UI.
+It can be later altered in the `Processes` tab in the UI.

 ## What is Statamic?
 Statamic is a powerful, flat-file CMS built on Laravel.